 Take the netting needle behind both legs of the top loop, but keep it in front of the working thread.
 This is important, since this is what will make your knot.
 Once you've got the shuttle out from behind the top loop, start to pull, taking up the slack of the loop you made over the joint of your thumb.
-Do not let go of the thread under your thumb!
+Do not let go of the part of the loop under your thumb!